23 Stunning Light Brown Kitchen Cabinets That Will Transform Your Cooking Area

 Shop The Look:

-- Natural jute runner rug with navy stripe detail
+- Natural jute navy stripe runner rug

-- Woven seagrass baskets for pantry storage
+- Woven seagrass baskets pantry storage

 DIY Paint Transformation